Our work with the Private Rented Sector

 Our Champions are the tenants, landlords and agents who work with us to inform and guide our work.

 Champions bring a current understanding of the PRS, and of the perspectives, needs and desires of those living and working within it.
-They help us to plan which activities are needed most, and how to deliver them in the most helpful way.

-Our key project activities are:
+Our main project activities are:

-- Networking events such as landlord fora
+- Networking events such as landlord fora.

 Our Publications – download here for free